MikeRatcliffe/Recipes/recipes/sheet-pan-chicken-and-asparagus.md

 4. Drop in the chicken pieces and toss to coat with the marinade.
 Marinate the chicken at room temperature for 20 to 30 minutes.
 5. Heat the grill on high and arrange a rack 15cm from the heat source.
 6. Lightly grease a sheet pan with some olive oil.
 Use tongs or a slotted spoon to transfer the chicken onto the sheet pan in a single layer on one side of the pan.
 7. Place the asparagus on the other side of the pan.
-Sprinkle 1/2 tsp kosher salt and 1/4 tsp black pepper on the asparagus.
+Sprinkle 1/2 tsp salt and 1/4 tsp black pepper on the asparagus.
 8. Pour the marinade all over the chicken and asparagus.
 9. Pop the tray under the broiler and cook for 10 to 12 minutes, stirring at the halfway point.
 The sheet pan is ready when the chicken is cooked through, the asparagus is nicely browned, and the sauce has thickened slightly.
-10. Garnish with sesame seeds and cilantro if desired and serve with cauliflower rice.
+10. Garnish with sesame seeds and coriander if desired and serve with cauliflower rice.

 ## based on